xetsue/mc-tool/README.md

 > 1.  **Truncation:** The UUID format only has room for 128 bits of data.
 Consequently, only the first 12 characters of any key can be perfectly recovered which is a specific requirement for this use case only.

 > 2.  **Hardcoded Constants:** The "Security" of the key depends entirely on the secrecy of the offsets (VALUE_X and VALUE_Y).
-If the offsets are known, the "encryption" is functionally equivalent to a Caesar Cipher which is exactly what this was based on.
+If the offsets are known, the "encryption" is functionally equivalent to a Caesar Cipher.
+The match of this sequence was unintentional but was interesting enough to be included nonetheless.

 > 3.  **Forced Bits:** Since characters 13 and 17 in the UUID are hardcoded to `4` and `a` for compliance, the data originally mapped to those positions is lost and cannot be recovered during the backtrace.